The Top 5 Best Options for Skirting for Trailers (Plus the 3 we’d NEVER recommend!)

 For a full list of materials needed, costs involved, and how to complete this project on your own, check out our full tutorial on how to create your own foam board skirting (for about $100) here.

-The biggest con to foam board skirting is the environmental impact.
-Foam board cannot be easily recycled and if you transport your RV, it can be difficult or impossible to pack up and reinstall at your next location.
+The biggest con of foam board skirting is its environmental impact.
+Foam board cannot be easily recycled, and if you transport your RV, it can be difficult or impossible to pack up and reinstall it at your next location.

 But if you’re planning to keep your trailer in one place, foam board is durable to last multiple seasons and can even help keep your RV cooler in the summer.